risk-first/website/practices/Testing.md

 Sometimes, testing is handled by external teams (possibly in other locales).
 This is often done as a [cost-saving measure](Schedule-Risk), but comes with some penalties such as:
  - Increased [Bureacratic Risk](Bureaucratic-Risk) in terms of having to engage with an external company.
  - [Agency Risk](Agency-Risk) because the testing team are a _business in their own right_, who might be more interested in the goal of making money from you than shipping your product.
- - Obvious [Coordination Risk](Coordination-Risk) in trying to arrange work in other timezones or countries, and not having control on exactly which staff are dealing with your product.
+ - Obvious [Coordination Risk](Coordination-Risk) in trying to arrange work in other teams, buildings, timezones or countries, and not having control on exactly which staff are dealing with your product.
  - [Visibility Risk](Visibility-Risk) because at some level, the testing team need to understand _what your software is for_.

 ### Test-Driven Development